There were nine projects approved by the Revolving Loan Fund selection committee, see attached image.

 You are here

-Convert Fume Hoods from CAV to VAV (In Progress)
+Convert Fume Hoods from CAV to VAV (Ongoing)

 The University should continue their current approach of upgrading chemical fume hood exhaust systems.
 The iCAP called for converting all existing constant air volume chemical fume hoods to variable air volume chemical fume hoods with energy recovery.
 The University’s current approach of reducing total building air change rates to be in-line with current recommendations from various regulatory agencies and standards publishers, and conducting thorough life cycle analyses of each potential exhaust system allows adoption of the best solution for each laboratory building.